alvarocavalcanti/lodr/LODR_GameDesignDocument.md

 Random encounters.
 Upon engaging in one, the player may choose between three attack strategies:

-- Turn by Turn: Each turn must be resolved by the player, who has to choose between attack, drink a potion (if any) or try to escape (that takes into account the hero's AGI). _Rewards 100% XP_.
+- __Turn by Turn__: Each turn must be resolved by the player, who has to choose between attack, drink a potion (if any) or try to escape (that takes into account the hero's AGI). __Rewards 100% XP__.
-- Fight to Death: The combat resolves automatically.
-But the hero does not drinks any potion or tries to escape. _Rewards 120% XP_.
+- __Fight to Dea__th: The combat resolves automatically.
+But the hero does not drinks any potion or tries to escape. __Rewards 120% XP__.
-- Safe Fight: The combat resolves automatically.
-The hero keeps drinking health potions if any when the Life Points reach less than 20%, or tries to escape if there are no health potions.
+- __Safe Fight: __The combat resolves automatically.
+The hero keeps drinking health potions if any when the Life Points reach less than 20%, or tries to escape if there are no health potions. __Rewards 80% XP__.

 ##### 4. Shrine